-European Parliament on Thursday 19 June adopted resolution responding the Commission’s Clean Industrial Deal plan.
+The European Parliament on Thursday 19 June adopted resolution responding the Commission’s Clean Industrial Deal plan.
 It stresses the need to combine climate action with industrial competitiveness and underscores the importance of the newly established Industrial Decarbonisation Bank.

 MEPs advocate for the protection of the EU market from unfair competition and the dumping of industrial overcapacity from third countries.
 They underline the importance of an effective carbon border adjustment mechanism (CBAM) in the context of phasing out free allowances under the emissions trading system (ETS).

-The resolution addresses the importance of regulatory simplification and the need to streamline permitting procedures to support the transition and innovation efforts of small businesses.
-It calls for simplifying funding applications, reducing reporting obligations, and fast-tracking small projects.
+The resolution addresses the importance of regulatory simplification and the need to streamline permission procedures to support the transition and innovation efforts of small businesses.
+It calls for simpler funding applications, reduced reporting obligations, and the fast-tracking of small projects.

 MEPs support the Affordable Energy Action Plan and demand measures to boost cross-border energy infrastructure and complete the energy union.
-The current fragmentation of regulatory oversight and investment planning across Member States is hampering integration and electrification.
-MEPs also call on Member States, transmission system operators and the Commission to do more to promote cross-border electricity trading.
+The current fragmentation of regulatory oversight and investment planning across member states is hampering integration and electrification.
+MEPs also call on member states, transmission system operators and the Commission to do more to promote cross-border electricity trading.

 In focus: energy-intensive industries and clean technologies